openhab/openhab-addons/bundles/org.openhab.binding.lgthinq/README.md

 ## Discovery

-This binding bas auto-discovering for the supported devices
+This binding has auto-discovering for the supported devices.

 ## Binding Configuration